 - An Apprentice can be trained to meet the demands that you have thus closing or filling a skills gap within your business.
 87% of all employer are satisfied with their Apprenticeship programme

-- Apprentices boost productivity in your business by an average of £214 per week
+- 76% of employers report that Apprentices have improved productivity within their business.
+Figures suggest that Apprentices can boost productivity in your business by an average of £214 per week

 - Apprentices can bring fresh ideas to your business.
 They are also a generation brought up in the digital age so you can tap into those skills as well